Witch on the Holy Night

-Witch on the Holy Night (known in Japan as Mahōtsukai no Yoru (魔法使いの夜) and sometimes shortened as Mahoyo) is a Japanese visual novel developed and published by Type-Moon.
+Witch on the Holy Night (魔法使いの夜) is a Japanese visual novel developed and published by Type-Moon.
 It was first released for Windows on April 12, 2012, in Japan.
 An enhanced remastered version with voice acting and updated graphics was released by Aniplex worldwide for Nintendo Switch and PlayStation 4 on December 8, 2022, and was released for Windows via Steam on December 14, 2023.
-It is largely a kinetic novel: the user experiences a linear plotline with little variation and few player choices.
+The game is often regarded as a kinetic novel: the user experiences a linear plotline with little variation and few player choices.
 The game is a prequel to Tsukihime and explores the backstory of Shiki Tohno's master Aoko Aozaki.

-An anime film adaptation by Ufotable has been announced.
+An anime film adaptation by Ufotable is scheduled to be released on November 20, 2026.

 Plot

 Near the end of the Shōwa era, in Misaki town, an old mansion is rumored to be the home of a witch.
 After moving there, Aoko Aozaki begins to learn sorcery from a young mage, Alice Kuonji, the rumored witch of the mansion.
 The Aozaki family oversees the land on which Misaki is built, and the heir (Aoko) is tasked with protecting it.
 Mysterious intruders have been disrupting the bounded field in Misaki, leading Alice and Aoko to investigate.
 A mannequin or puppet attacks them and is incinerated.
 As this happens, both of them spot someone running away, a civilian who must not get away, having seen magic alive.
 Unexpectedly, a young boy named Sōjūrō Shizuki is drawn to the mansion and comes to reside with them as well.
 Eventually, it is revealed that the intruder who had been disrupting the bounded field is Touko Aozaki, Aoko's older sister.
 She, having killed their grandfather, now seeks to unveil the Aozaki's path to the root.

 The game takes place in the shared "Nasuverse" a colloquial term referring to a shared universe within the works created by Type-Moon, and takes place many years before the events of the original 2000 release of Tsukihime.
 The remakes of Tsukihime, titled Tsukihime: A Piece of Blue Glass Moon and Tsukihime: The Other Side of Red Garden, take place within the same universe as Witch on the Holy Night.